-Personal information we collect on this website
+The personal information we collect on this website

 How we use this information

-- to deliver the specific information or service you have requested.
-For example, if you have requested further information on our regulatory news, or wish to subscribe to our alert service, or submit an enquiry through this site, though we will only use the email address you provide to us to respond to that request.
+- to deliver the specific information or services you have requested.
+For example, if you have requested further information on our services or content, or wish to subscribe to our alert service, or submit an enquiry through this site.
+We will only use the email address you provide to us to respond to that request.
 Without your express consent, we will not use your contact details for any other purpose.

 How we store your personal information